NtemKenyor/Memory_Game/README.md

 ### Project Description:

 **Memory Game with Solana Airdrop Incentive** is a browser-based interactive game designed to test and enhance the user's memory skills.
 The game presents players with a sequence of words, which they must recall and input correctly to advance through increasingly challenging levels.
 The game includes a scoring system that rewards players for each correct answer, with higher levels providing greater challenges.
-Additionally, the game offers a unique twist: when players fail, they are given the opportunity to receive a Solana token airdrop as a consolation and incentive to continue playing.
+Additionally, the game offers a unique twist: when players fail, they are given the opportunity to receive a Solana token airdrop in their current score as a consolation and incentive to continue playing.
 This feature not only adds a rewarding element to the game but also introduces players to cryptocurrency in a fun and engaging way.

 ---